tatac1/openssl-pkcs11-demo/README.md

     where `~/softhsm` is the value of `directories.tokendir` in `/etc/softhsm2.conf`

-1. Initialize two slots.
+1. Initialize three slots.

-    If you already have two initialized slots in your HSM, set `TOKEN_1`, `USER_PIN_1`, `TOKEN_2` and `USER_PIN_2` to the values of the token label and USER pin for the corresponding slot, then proceed to the next step.
+    If you already have two initialized slots in your HSM, set `TOKEN_{1,2,3}` and `USER_PIN_{1,2,3}` to the values of the token label and USER pin for the corresponding slot, then proceed to the next step.

     ```sh
     TOKEN_1='CA key pair'